maroba/multipoles/README.md

 # multipoles

 **multipoles** is a Python package for performing multipole expansions for the solutions of the Poisson equation (e.g. electrostatic or gravitational potentials).
-Can handle discrete and continuous "charge" distributions.
+It can handle discrete and continuous "charge" distributions.

 ## Background